 If you don’t snorkel often, then there is no need to invest in a wetsuit.
 You may want to hire one for your snorkeling session or otherwise use a cheaper rashguard or lycra suit*.

 Be careful also to protect your head from the sun when you go snorkeling.
-I often use a cap or a bandana.
+I know someone who got a bad sunburn on their head and even lost hair because of it.
+Since, I often use a cap or a bandana when I go snorkelling.

 7. The best underwater camera gear for snorkeling